AskTinNguyen/AtherAgent/docs/proposals/Tasks/Proposal_Tasks_Management_implementation.md

 *   The scheduler component should be efficient – e.g., using a priority queue of next run times or leveraging the OS scheduler – to handle many tasks with minimal overhead.
 *   It's important to avoid a busy-wait or heavy polling approach; instead, use callbacks or a sorted timer queue to wake only when the next task is due.
 *   This ensures a lightweight footprint suitable for local deployment.
-*   For instance, APScheduler or Node’s node-cron could be used to interpret cron expressions, whereas events can be handled via async listeners or message queues.
+*   For instance, APScheduler or Node's node-cron could be used to interpret cron expressions, whereas events can be handled via async listeners or message queues.
 *   Using such libraries or existing cron facilities prevents reinventing the wheel and keeps the implementation compact.

 ### Edge Case Handling